patrick-sharp/waypoint.nvim/README.md

 [x] add option for relative waypoint numbers
 [ ] add visual mode
     [ ] move selection of waypoints around
-    [ ] sort selection by file by line
 [ ] allow for fixing of waypoints for missing files, allowing user to switch all marks to a different file [ ] add ability to save and load waypoints to different files [ ] save waypoints parallel directory structure like swap files so they don't clutter the repo